 Arrange a rack in the middle of the oven and heat to 350°F. Spread the bread slices in a single layer on a baking sheet.
 Toast until dry and very lightly golden-brown, about 10 minutes.
 Set aside to cool slightly.

 Coat a 3-quart or 9x13-inch baking dish with 1/2 tablespoon of the butter.
 Spread the remaining butter on one side of the bread slices.
-Cut or tear the buttered bread slices into roughly 1-inch pieces and place them in the prepared baking dish in an even layer.
+Cut or tear the buttered bread slices into rough 1-inch pieces and place them in the prepared baking dish in an even layer.

 To bake, arrange a rack in the middle of the oven and heat to 350°F.